First Observational Evidence for Split Infall Flow of Cosmic Filaments into Clusters: Results

 Symmetry considerations allow for a deeper understanding of this flow motion.
-The motion beyond rigid-body background could arise from three effects: (1) inflow toward the two clusters; (2) rotational flow around an axis offset from the filament; (3) spinning flow around the long axis of the filament.
-Due to the isotropy required by the cosmological principle (there is no preferred direction in the Universe), when stacking many filament systems, the contributions from filaments with rotation-in and rotation-out flows should cancel out.
+The motion beyond rigid-body background could arise from three effects:\\ (1) inflow toward the two clusters;\\ (2) rotational flow around an axis offset from the filament;\\ (3) spinning flow around the long axis of the filament.\\ Due to the isotropy required by the cosmological principle (there is no preferred direction in the Universe), when stacking many filament systems, the contributions from filaments with rotation-in and rotation-out flows should cancel out.
 Therefore, the filament rotational flow described in (2) should not contribute to the signal in Fig.\,\ref{Fig linear_fit} and \ref{Fig flow}.
 Similarly, the contributions from spin-in and spin-out flows should cancel, so the filament spinning flow described in (3) should also not contribute.
 Consequently, the observed flow represents the inflow toward the two clusters.
 By projecting this flow velocity onto the line-of-sight direction (i.e., the z-direction), we obtain the flow-induced excess redshift $\Delta z$ according to: $v_z = v\times\cos\langle\hat{f},\hat{z}\rangle = c\Delta z$, where $v$ is the flow velocity along the filament, $\hat{f}$ is the filament direction pointing from the close cluster to the distant cluster, $\hat{z}$ is the line-of-sight direction, $c$ is the speed of light.
+An illustration figure of different modes can be found in Appendix \ref{Appendix illustration}.